aryankarim/chakika-capstone-frontend/README.md

 3. Run 'npm start' command
     // after this the front-end server should be running on port 3000

-Now running http://localhost:3000/ should display the website on your browser
+Now http://localhost:3000/ should display the website on your browser